-This course provides an introduction to the analysis of economic inequalities and the interplay between inequality and economic growth.
-It deals with three sets of core questions: 1) How does inequality evolve over the path of development?
+This course offered to UC Berkeley undergraduates provides an introduction to the analysis of economic inequalities and the interplay between inequality and economic growth.
+It deals with three sets of core questions: 1) How does inequality vary across countries and evolve over the path of development?
 2) What are the theories that can explain the degree of economic inequalities and its dynamic?
 3) How do policies affect inequalities, and what types of policies can foster equitable growth?

 Course material (including exams, solutions, grade statistics) for previous year available here.

 Lecture 6: Trends in inequality within countries